Mixed connective tissue disease

 Other ways to control symptoms of mixed connective tissue disease include:

-• Nonsteroidal anti-inflammatory drugs.
-Medications, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others), may help relieve the pain and inflammation if your condition is mild.
+• Nonsteroidal anti-inflammatory drugs (NSAIDs).
+Medications, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others), might help relieve the pain and inflammation if your condition is mild.

-• Smoking cessation.
+• Not smoking.
 Smoking causes blood vessels to narrow, which can worsen the effects of Raynaud’s phenomenon.

 • Reducing stress.
 Raynaud’s phenomenon is often triggered by stress.
 Relaxation techniques — such as slowing and focusing on your breathing — can help reduce your stress levels.